redixhumayun/redixhumayun.github.io/_drafts/async-runtimes-part-iii.md

 ## Wiring It All Up
 Now, that we have all the different components, we need to wire everything up together.

 Here's the main function where we'll build the top-level future and then pass it along to the executor.
+It's quite ugly because of the excessive `Rc` syntax, but that's just Rust I suppose.

 ```rust
 use std::{cell::RefCell, rc::Rc};